browningluke/terraform-provider-opnsense/docs/resources/wireguard_client.md

 - `enabled` (Boolean) Enable this client config.
 Defaults to `true`.
 - `keep_alive` (Number) The persistent keepalive interval in seconds.
 Defaults to `-1`.
-- `psk` (String) Shared secret (PSK) for this peer.
+- `psk` (String, Sensitive) Shared secret (PSK) for this peer.
 You can generate a key using `wg genpsk` on a client with WireGuard installed.
 Must be a 256-bit base64 string.
 Defaults to `""`.
 - `server_address` (String) The public IP address the endpoint listens to.
 Defaults to `""`.
 - `server_port` (Number) The port the endpoint listens to.
 Defaults to `-1`.